nodejs/node/doc/api/test.md

 Emitted when a test is dequeued, right before it is executed.
-This event is not guaranteed to be emitted in the same order as the tests are defined. the corresponding declaration ordered event is `test:start`.
+This event is not guaranteed to be emitted in the same order as the tests are defined.
+The corresponding declaration ordered event is `'test:start'`.

 ### Event: `'test:diagnostic'`